AnalystNataliia/AnalystNataliia/README.md

 ## Hi there, My name is Nataliia!
-I am an aspiring systems analyst with an engineering background and over two years of experience in developing engineering systems.
+I am a systems analyst with an engineering background and over two years of experience in developing engineering systems.
 Currently, I am applying my theoretical knowledge in systems analysis in practice.

 ## 🛠 Technical Stack
 *   Business Process Modeling: BPMN, UML